seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 In fine, delivers me to fill the time,
 Herself most chastely absent: after this,
 To marry her, I'll add three thousand crowns
-To what is passed already.
+To what is passed already. ...

 **Widow**
+...
 I have yielded:
 Instruct my daughter how she shall persever,
 That time and place with this deceit so lawful
 May prove coherent.
 Every night he comes
 With musics of all sorts and songs composed
 To her unworthiness: it nothing steads us
 To chide him from our eaves; for he persists
-As if his life lay on't.
+As if his life lay on't. ...

 **HELENA**
+...
 Why then tonight
 Let us assay our plot; which, if it speed,
 Is wicked meaning in a lawful deed
 And lawful meaning in a lawful act,
-Where both not sin, and yet a sinful fact.
+Where both not sin, and yet a sinful fact:
+But let's about it.

 *Exeunt*